brandon258/brandon258/README.md

 Authentication / Security Engineer
 -----------------------

-I am a software / security engineer that specializes in authentication and single sign-on.
+I am a software engineer that specializes in authentication and single sign-on.
 I love working with open-source products like RH Keycloak to setup SSO connections.

 * 🌍  I'm based in Boise, Idaho
 * ✉️  You can contact me at [brandon.m.helmer@gmail.com](mailto:brandon.m.helmer@gmail.com)